Second order linear differential equations with a basis of solutions having only real zeros: Preliminaries for the proof of Theorem

 There is a unique conformal structure on $D$ that makes $f$ holomorphic.
 Equivalence classes are called {\em Riemann surfaces spread over the sphere}.
 By the Uniformization Theorem, each pair $(D,f)$ with open simply connected $D_0$ is equivalent to a pair $(D_0,f_0)$ where $D$ is the whole plane or an open disk and $f_0$ is meromorphic in~$D_0$.

-Consider two elements $(D_1,f_1)$ and $(D_2,f_2)$ and suppose that there are two closed arcs $I_j\subset\partial D_j$ which are mapped by $f_j$ onto the same arc homeomorphically, but with opposite orientations.
-Then there is a homeomorphism $\phi\colon I_1\to I_2$ such that $f_1=f_2\circ\phi$ on $I_1$.
-By gluing $D_1$ and $D_2$ along this homeomorphism we obtain a new element $(D,f)$, where $f=f_j$ on $D_j$.
+Consider two elements $(D_1,f_1)$ and $(D_2,f_2)$ and suppose that there are two closed arcs $I_j\subset\partial D_j$ which are mapped by $f_j$ onto the same arc homeo\-morphically, but with opposite orientations.
+Recall that, by definition of an element, the $f_j$ have no critical points on $I_j$.
+Then there is a homeo\-morphism $\phi\colon I_1\to I_2$ such that $f_1=f_2\circ\phi$ on $I_1$.
+By gluing $D_1$ and $D_2$ along this homeo\-morphism we obtain a new element $(D,f)$, where $f=f_j$ on $D_j$.
 (For the formal definition of gluing of topological spaces see, for example, \cite[\S~2.5]{Bo}.)
 We can apply this procedure when $(D_1,f_1)=(D_2,f_2)$, and glue an element to itself.

 The following result says that this gluing operation is compatible with the equivalence relation on elements.

 \begin{proposition} If $(D_1,f_1)\sim (D_2,f_2)$ and $(D_3,f_3)\sim (D_4,f_4)$, and we can glue $(D_1,f_1)$ to $(D_3,f_3)$ along some arcs, then $(D_2,f_2)$ can be glued to $(D_4,f_4)$ along the corresponding arcs, and results of the gluings are equivalent. \end{proposition}